 A blog about technology from BBC News.
 The Editors.
 Mumbai, The BBC, and Why Immediacy Isn’t All That.
 The Mumbai Terrorist event has clearly shown us that we have moved to a culture of immediate news consumption.

 Mumbai (formerly Bombay) is the capital city of the Indian state of Maharashtra and is India's financial capital.
 The conversation begins with Binjola and Kudchadkar and continues when Khanna joins the conversation.
-This "open mic" podcast conveys the feelings and thoughts of members of the SJSU community.
-One of the speakers lost a friend to terrorism in Mumbai.
-The thoughts and emotions expressed here are just as they occurred in the conversation.
 Commentary: How social media shared pain and rage of Mumbai.
 A whole lot of questions are being asked about whether the Twitter #mumbai feed was citizen journalism or not.

 I had NDTV from New Delhi in one browser window; CNN/IBN streaming in another.
 And, of course, I was closely following the conversation on Twitter.
 In the process, I learned some new Twitter tricks to share with you here.
-1. Commentary: How social media shared pain and rage of Mumbai.
+1. Advanced Search Leads to Eyewitnesses With a huge volume of tweets adopting #mumbai as a hashtag, it was hard to sift the wheat from the chaff–or as my tech friends would say, the noise to signal ratio was way too high.
+Go to — now, see the small type to the right of the Search button that says Advanced Search?
+I used this feature to search for Twitter users located within 15 km of Mumbai.
+Click the thumbnail at left to see a screenshot of the Advanced Search form with the input parameters.
+Commentary: How social media shared pain and rage of Mumbai.
 By Dina Mehta Special to CNN Editor's note: Dina Mehta is an ethnographer, social media consultant and blogger based in Mumbai, India.